reshmaks/Res---Tryhackme-writeup/README.md

 # Res - Tryhackme Writeup

 **Res is a vulnerable machine on TryHackMe.
-Though this machine, I was introduced to Redis (Remote Dictionary Server).
+Through this machine, I was introduced to Redis (Remote Dictionary Server).
 It is the most popular key:value store for use as database, cache or queue.
-Redis is totally insecure to let it be exposed over network.
+Redis is very insecure and should not be exposed over network.
 Redis does not have access control implementation and also it does not support encryption.**

 # Walkthourgh  - Table of Contents